Update (June 27, 2020): Some of the information in this post is inaccurate. See this newer post for corrections and clarifications.

 well, we tried to issue all the visas available, but we couldn’t do so because of the EO unless they’ve given all the

 Some immigration lawyers think that the administration is going to try to waste family-based visas on purpose as part of their agenda to curtail immigration.
 If the June 2020 visa bulletin rolls around and it really does seem that they are not making an effort to advance the dates, then it is likely that immigrant advocate groups will have some members of Congress ask the State Department why they are not on track to issue all the visas to eligible applicants—and there may be legal challenges if the answer is not satisfactory.
 So I believe that while some family-based visas may go unused this year, the chances of the number being significantly affected by the EO are slim (i.e., there is a slim chance that any judicial relief gets held up until after the end of the fiscal year).
 (We should note that there was already some spillover into the employment-based quota this year, indicating that not all of last year’s family-based visas were used.
 Nobody seems to know exactly why, so the same might happen this year, EO or no EO.)
+(Update (June 27, 2020): Looks like I was wrong; a massive number of FB green cards will go unused this year.
+See the newer post linked at the top of this post.)

 If some visas are unused, would they actually spill over?

 According to INA 201(d)(1)(B), if the full quota of family-based visas is not used up in this fiscal year, then the unused numbers are added to next year’s employment-based immigration quota.
 While Trump can suspend issuance of visas pursuant to INA 212(f), he is without power to block the spillover provisions.
 Even if Trump takes further actions to block issuance of employment-based green cards next year, in an effort to prevent immigrants from benefitting from the spillover, he cannot actually waste any green cards.
 If the spilled-over numbers, added to the employment-based quota next year, are not used, they will just spill over as family-based quota the following year, and so on indefinitely back and forth between the two categories until either Trump is out of office, or Congress changes the law.
+(Update (June 27, 2020): This is wrong.
+If the visas spill over from FB to EB, but then they are not used in EB, then they will actually be lost.
+See the newer post linked at the top of this post.)

 Unused diversity visa numbers, however, do not spill over.
 They are neither added to next year’s diversity visa quota, or to any other category.